 The AIM attitude determination suite consists of a pair of three-axis magnetoinductive magnetometers, a pair of three-axis MEMS rate sensors, and a set of six dual-axis sun sensors.
-The magnetometers have a full-scale range of $\pm 100 \mu$ T, and, after calibration, a mean error of < 35 nT over the full range.
-The rate sensor assembly will produce a random walk of less than 7 degrees over the worst-case expected eclipse period (40 minutes) and the sensor rate bias drifts less than 0.3 °/s over the operational temperature range.
-Each sun sensor has a field of view of 140°, and reads out a sun vector with a calibrated accuracy of 0.1° over the full field of view.
+The magnetometers have a full-scale range of $\pm 100 \ \mu$ T, and, after calibration, a mean error of < 35 nT over the full range.
+The rate sensor assembly will produce a random walk of less than 7 degrees over the worst-case expected eclipse period (40 minutes) and the sensor rate bias drifts less than 0.3 °/s over the operational temperature range.Each sun sensor has a field of view of 140°, and reads out a sun vector with a calibrated accuracy of 0.1° over the full field of view.

 The attitude actuation suite consists of a set of reaction wheels, and a set of magnetic torque rods.
 The reaction wheels are organized as two redundant sets of three orthogonal wheels each.
 Each wheel has a momentum capacity of 80 mNms at 1000 rad/s angular speed, and can generate a maximum torque of 5 mNm.
-The torque rods are capable of 15Am^2 each and are used for initial detumbling, and for reaction wheel desaturation.
+The torque rods are capable of $15 \text{Am}^2$ each and are used for initial detumbling, and for reaction wheel desaturation.
 Each torque rod is dual-wound, with each winding providing enough dipole to desaturate the wheels.

-The ADCS software is based on SFL's OASYS attitude determination and control suite, which has extensive flight heritage on the CanX-2 and AISSat-1 mission.
+The ADCS software is based on SFL's OASYS attitude determination and control suite, which has flight heritage from the CanX-2 and AISSat-1 mission.
 OASYS consists of an extended Kalman filter (EKF), which reads information from the attitude sensor suite, and estimates the current attitude of the spacecraft.
 This estimate is then compared against the target quaternion, and the error is filtered through a PID controller.
-Based on the filtered error estimate, target wheel speeds are computed, and are transmitted to the wheels.
-Simulations of the M3MSat mission, using a high-fidelity model of the spacecraft and the disturbance environment, indicate that a pointing error between 2.5° and 5° (3σ) can be achieved.
+Based on the filtered error estimate, target wheel speeds are computed and transmitted to the wheels.
+Simulations of the M3MSat mission, using a high-fidelity model of the spacecraft and the disturbance environment, indicate that a pointing error between 2.5° and 5° (3 $\sigma$ ) can be achieved.

-4.4 TT&C
+TT&C

-The AIM telemetry, tracking, and command (TT&C) system is based on COM DEV's flight-proven hardware.
-A summary of the system is shown in Figure 6.
-The TT&C system operates in the space science segment of the S-band.
-The system is fully redundant and each communications node can be connected to each transceiver, and the RF signal can be routed to either transceiver.
+The AIM telemetry, tracking, and command (TT&C) system is based on COM DEV Ltd.'s flightproven hardware.
+The TT&C system operates in the space science segment of S-band.
+The system is fully redundant and made up of parallel sets of communications nodesand transceivers which are connected to four antennas.